sansuke1005/Python-WinWing32Throttle-Interface/README.md

 ### `set_backlight(level: int)`

-Sets the backlight brightness of both throttle and PAC units.
+Sets the backlight brightness of both Throttle and PAC units.

 **Parameters**